OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

 **- If you have no merge conflicts,** you can continue.

-It's a good idea to remove the old virtual environment, so type:
+It's a good idea to remove the old virtual environment so that when you rebuild, the correct packages will be used and not leftover packages that may be missing something you need.

+To remove the old directory, type:
 ::

   rm -rf devenv